Sanjay83174/Weapon-Detection-using-Deep-learning/README.md

 Tkinter (comes with Python)

-Pygame (for sound)
+Pygame (for alert sound)

-smtplib / email library (Python’s built-in email sending library)
+smtplib / email library for sending alerts

-Install pygame if needed:
+Install pygame if missing:

 pip install pygame

 🎯 Why This Project Is Useful

-Real-time safety monitoring
+✔ Real-time monitoring & surveillance

-Helps in surveillance
+✔ Helps prevent dangerous situations

-Includes Email Alert System for immediate remote notification
+✔ Sends remote alerts via email

-Easy for students and developers to understand
+✔ Beginner-friendly and easy to extend

-Can be expanded into a full security product
+✔ Perfect for academic projects and demonstrations

 📄 License

 This project is open for learning, development, and improvements.